-Text Mining [13] is the process of Information Retrieval (IR), Named Entity Recognition and Information Extraction (IE).
-Text mining is "The discovery by computer of new, previously unknown information, by automatically extracting information from different written resources" [6].
+Text Mining [3] is the process of Information Retrieval (IR), Named Entity Recognition and Information Extraction (IE).
+Text mining is "The discovery by computer of new, previously unknown information, by automatically extracting information from different written resources" [4].

-Information retrieval is the task of extracting information from a collection of resources of an unstructured nature that satisfies an information need, generally textual data [7].
-In the last years, the task of extracting meaningful data of text has gained the attention in researcher and industry fields [21].
+Information retrieval is the task of extracting information from a collection of resources of an unstructured nature that satisfies an information need, generally textual data [5].